top of page

 MW 25 logo-3.png

-Note: If you do not participate in the Summer Tournament but would still like to solve the puzzles from the tournament, you can purchase them here!
-They will be sent out via email on Monday, July 28th.
+Note: If you did not participate in the Fall Themeless League but would still like to solve the puzzles from the league, you can purchase them here!
+You will receive the puzzles after the league ends on Tuesday, December 2nd.

 Note: WW stands for Winter Wondersolve, our February event which includes four puzzles (three themed and one themeless).